Hari1327/Project_2_Phonepe_Pulse_EDA/README.md

 ### Phonepe Pulse Data Geo Visualization Project
+## Overview
 This project visualizes geographical data from Phoenpe Pulse.
 It provides an interactive map to analyze and understand spatial patterns and trends within the dataset.

 ### Features
--Interactive map visualization
+- Interactive map visualization
--Multiple layers for different data types -Customizable map styles
+- Multiple layers for different data types
+- Customizable map styles
--Filtering and searching capabilities
+- Filtering and searching capabilities
--Tooltips and detailed information on hover
+- Tooltips and detailed information on hover
 ### Technologies Used

 - **Python**: The core programming language used for developing the data extraction and processing scripts.